 Traveling to a megacity like Seoul can be overwhelming – which makes us tend to over-plan!
 My top tip for exploring Seoul is to keep your schedule open and flexible.
 Pick the best neighborhood based on your tastes (tip: the quiz above really helps!) then take your sweet time exploring.
 You don’t have to check off every item on your list – in fact, I suggest you just throw away your list and go where your nose and shoes take you.
 You’re bound to find something interesting in every turn, trust me.

 Most of all, have fun!
 Seoul is a feast for the senses – enjoy!

-If you found this post useful, please share with your friends or on social media.
+If you found this post useful, please share it with your friends or on social media.
 Ask your travel buddies to take the quiz, too!
 And if you have additional information to share or any questions at all, let me know in the comments.
 Thanks so much for reading and happy travels to Seoul!

 Photo credit: Itaewon by Chang Jinyoung (Creative Commons).